 God used the casual act of a friend to change Bobbie's life.
 He took someone with no political background, education, experience or training and planted into her heart a passion for and commitment to promoting and defending Biblical principles in the market place of ideas while working to pass conservative legislation and public policies.

-Bobbie feels so honored and blessed to do what she does and is more excited and passionate about this work than she was 40 years ago when she started.
+Bobbie feels so honored and blessed to do what she does and is more excited and passionate about this work than she was all those years ago when she started.

 The Scriptures God gave as a basis for what became Bobbie's life's work: